Python Requests: Retry Failed Requests [2024]

 5, 10, 20, 40, 80, 160, 320, 640

-• Use an existing retry wrapper: Python Sessions with HTTPAdapter.
+• Using an existing retry wrapper: Python Sessions with HTTPAdapter.

 Method 1: Use an Existing Retry Wrapper: Python Sessions with HTTPAdapter

 Python Requests uses the urllib3 HTTP client under the hood.
-With the Python Requests' HTTP adapter class and the Retry utility class from the urllib3 package, you can set up retries in Python.
-The HTTPAdapter class lets you specify a retry strategy and also change the behavior of requests.
+You can set up retries in Python with Requests' HTTP adapter class and the Retry utility class from the urllib3 package.
+The HTTPAdapter class lets you specify a retry strategy and change the request behavior.

-We set the maximum number of requests to 4 and specified that the request should only be reattempted if the error has a status code of either 429, 500, 502, 503, or 504.
+To implement a simple Python Requests retry logic with the HTTPAdapter class, import the required libraries and define your options.
+In this example, we set the maximum number of requests to 4 and only reattempt if the error has a status code of either 403, 429, 500, 502, 503, or 504:

 import requests